tomhosker/st-marys-edlington/README.md

-# St Mary's Roman Catholic Church Website
+# St Mary's Edlington Church Website

-The code is this repository describes the server for the St Mary's Roman Catholic Church website.
+The code in this repository describes the server for the St Mary's Edlington Church website.